httpwg/http-extensions/draft-ietf-httpbis-immutable.md

-For example, `https://www.example.com/101016/main.css` might be updated and republished as `https://www.example.com/102026/main.css`, with any links that references it being changed at the same time.
+For example, `https://www.example.com/101016/main.css` might be updated and republished as `https://www.example.com/102026/main.css`, with any links that reference it being changed at the same time.
 This design pattern allows a very large freshness lifetime to be used for the sub-resource without guessing when it will be updated in the future.